saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_1/LAB_02_Key_Vault.md

 1. To download the latest version of SQL Management Studio required for this lab visit the following link and select download SQL Management Studio **`https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017`**

+     **Note:** You do not need to wait for the SQL Management Studio to install   before continuing.

 ### Task 2: Use PowerShell to create a Key Vault